- Level 3 Advanced Technical Extended Diploma in Animal Management 1080

 - Level 3 Advanced Technical Diploma in Animal Management

 - Level 2 Technical Certificate in Animal Management

 - Level 2 Diploma in Work-based Animal Care

 - Level 2 Canine Care, Training and Management

 - Level 2 Certificate for Dog Grooming Assistants

-- WUC has more than 250 farm livestock on site, over 50 horses and over 500 small animals!
+- WUC has more than 250 farm livestock on site, 50 horses and 500 small animals

-- The Animal Studies centre includes its own aquatic, reptile and companion animal rooms
+- Our dedicated animal studies centre has its own aquatic, reptile and companion animal rooms

 Join in the discussion!